-\University of Toronto; moh.heydarinejad@mail.utoronto.ca.
-Special thanks to my supervisors, Victor Aguirregabiria and Avi Goldfarb as well as Yanyou Chen for their invaluable advice.
-I thank Joshua Gans, Ajay Agrawal, Eduardo Souza-Rodrigues, Yao Luo, Amir Sariri, Daniel Fehder and Sheryl Winston Smith for their insightful comments.
-I also appreciate feedback from participants at the NBER SI Entrepreneurship Research Boot Camp 2024, Student Workshop on Entrepreneurial Finance and Innovation (WEFI) 2024, Bank of Canada GSPA 20204 and the University of Toronto IO Seminars.
+^{}University of Toronto; moh.heydarinejad@mail.utoronto.ca.
+I thank my supervisors, Victor Aguirregabiria and Avi Goldfarb, as well as Yanyou Chen and Amir Sariri for their invaluable feedback.
+Special thanks to Joshua Gans, Ajay Agrawal, Eduardo Souza-Rodrigues, Yao Luo, Daniel Fehder, Sheryl Winston Smith, and Manuela Collis for their insightful comments.
+I also appreciate feedback from participants at the NBER SI Entrepreneurship Research Boot Camp 2024 and the University of Toronto IO Seminar.
 Thanks to Creative Destruction Lab (CDL) and Crunchbase for data access.
 All errors are mine.